Club-Programmation/AS-Calendar/README.md

 # AS Calendar

-A website to display informations about
+A website to display informations about the Sport Assocation of the LIEP. <br />
+A Pronote (calendar function) for AS, display schedule and which prof is present

 ## Recommended IDE Setup